amrouanka/CBEM/README.md

 ---

 **Note**: Each version of CBEM is designed to be a standalone implementation.
 Start with v1.0 to understand the basics, then progress through v1.1, v1.2, v1.3, v1.4, v1.5, v1.6.
 The v2.2_NullMove version represents comprehensive search optimizations including null move pruning, aggressive LMR, enhanced delta pruning, and futility pruning, providing dramatic performance improvements (50-80% node reduction).

-The v2.3_AspirationWindows version is the most advanced implementation, adding aspiration windows and fine-tuned search optimization for maximum performance, achieving additional 15% node reduction over v2.2 with optimized parameters that scale well with deeper searches.
+**⚠️ Important**: The v2.3_AspirationWindows version implements aspiration windows but **requires transposition tables to be effective**.
+Without transposition tables, aspiration windows cause search restarts and depth skipping, making v2.3 **weaker than v2.2** in practice.
+For best performance, use v2.2 until transposition tables are implemented in a future version.